Traveling to Egypt ! Read My practical guide.

 BEWARE OF HUSTLERS

-Always ask for prices of anything before you buy it or open it.
-If you are used to paying a lower price in other shops for your product of choice, you might be surprised to find that the price isn’t the same even though it is the same item.
+Always ask for prices of anything before you purchase anything or decide to open it.
+If you are used to paying a specific price somewhere, you would be surprised how it can be a different price somewhere else.
 Get comfortable with bargaining with shop owners to get the price you want or at least the one that is normal among the market.
 Personally, I would suggest that you use the same tactics when it comes to riding a taxi to wherever you want to go, it is best that you would negotiate the price of the fare before the riding the cab, just so you can save yourself the hassle of further disagreements.

 RESPECT THE DRESS CODE